trustfractal/sdk/README.md

 Once that signature is generated and set in the credential, you can be confident that the data in there is valid.

+#### Supported Blockchains

+Currently, supported blockchains are:

+1. Ethereum - available via `Cardano.Ethereum`.
+2. Cardano - available via `Cardano.Cardano`.
+3. Solana - available via `Cardano.Solana`.

+The credential has a special numeric field called `blockchain`, specifying which of the three blockchains the credential refers to.

 ### Verifying a credential

 You can verify if a credential is by calling the `verifyIntegrity` and